Why have Learner Participation

 - Better whole school policies and procedures, based on the real needs of the learners

-- More inclusive communities, where all learners are encouraged and supported and not just those who are most confident and articulate
+- More inclusive communities, where all learners are encouraged and supported - not just those who are most confident and articulate

 - Increased opportunities for pupils to develop personal and social skills

-Learner participation can bring certain issues to the attention of the school which otherwise might have gone unnoticed or simply not considered.
-It can bring a greater sense of ownership of the school being cultivated amongst the learners and with a sense of ownership comes a sense of responsibility and care.
+Learner participation can bring certain issues to the attention of the school which otherwise might have gone unnoticed or simply not been considered.
+It can bring a greater sense of ownership of the school amongst the learners - and with a sense of ownership comes a sense of responsibility and care.

-When you think how many decisions are made in a school, about matters that directly affect learners, the potential for learner participation is vast, however this is ultimately decided by SLT and the governing body and their duty to upholding the principles of UNCRC.
+Considering how many decisions are made in a school, about matters that directly affect learners, the potential for learner participation is vast.
+However this is ultimately decided by SLT and the governing body and their duty to upholding the principles of UNCRC.

 Where ever your school is on its journey towards shared decision-making, it’s important that you start with an assessment of where you currently stand.
 Below are some questions which may be helpful to consider when you are assessing this: